 The objective of iFLY is to develop both an advanced airborne self separation design and a highly automated air traffic management (ATM) design for en-route traffic, which takes advantage of autonomous aircraft operation capabilities and which is aimed to manage a three to six times increase in current en-route traffic levels.
 The proposed research combines expertise in air transport human factors, safety and economics with analytical and Monte Carlo simulation methodologies.
-The contribution of ASPI to this project concerns the work package on accident risk assessment methods and their implementation using conditional Monte Carlo methods, especially for large scale stochastic hybrid systems.
+The contribution of ASPI to this project concerns the work package on accident risk assessment methods and their implementation using conditional Monte Carlo methods, especially for large scale stochastic hybrid systems: designing and studying variants [20] suited for hybrid state space (resampling per mode, marginalization) are currently investigated.